yuvarajmonarch/Software-Testing-Laboratory/EXP5.md

 ### Result:
-Thus, the python program to Check the given number is present in array or not and inspect for failures.
+Thus, the python program to Check the given number is present in array or not and inspect for failures has been verified successfully.